 What kinds of topics does Science Unwrapped cover?

 All kinds of topics.
-Since our founding in 2009, we’ve covered space, anatomy, robots, climate, black holes, epidemics… Some of our upcoming topics in 2017-2018 include ecology and art in science.
+Since our founding in 2009, we’ve covered space, anatomy, robots, climate, black holes, epidemics… Topics during our 2019-2020 series focus on food and nutrition science.

 I missed a Science Unwrapped or I want to see one again.
 Are your presentations recorded?

 Yes.
 You can view and access a list of past presentations on our Presentations page.

 I’m a teacher and I’d like for my students to attend Science Unwrapped.
 Do you provide some kind of paper showing proof of attendance?

 Yes.
 Students may pick up slips in the auditorium lobby following the presentation.

 Who conducts the hands-on learning activities following the lecture?